MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/spoof-intelligence-insight.md

 # Spoof intelligence insight

-You can use the Spoof intelligence insight to quickly determine which external senders are legitimately sending you unauthenticated email (messages from domains that don't pass SPF, DKIM, or DMARC checks).
+You can use the spoof intelligence insight to quickly determine which external senders are legitimately sending you unauthenticated email (messages from domains that don't pass SPF, DKIM, or DMARC checks).

-By allowing known external senders to send spoofed messages from known locations, you can reduce false positives (good email marked as bad).
+By allowing known senders to send spoofed messages from known locations, you can reduce false positives (good email marked as bad).
 By monitoring the allowed spoofed senders, you provide an additional layer of security to prevent unsafe messages from arriving in your organization.

+> [!NOTE]
+> Only spoofed senders that have been allowed or blocked by spoof intelligence appear in the spoof intelligence insight.
+If you manually allow or block a detected spoofed sender from the insight, the entry disappears from the insight and is moved into the list of allowed or blocked spoofed senders in the [Tenant Allow/Block List](tenant-allow-block-list.md#use-the-security--compliance-center-to-create-allow-or-block-spoofed-sender-entries-in-the-tenant-allowblock-list).
+Likewise, if you [remove the allowed or blocked spoofed sender entry](tenant-allow-block-list.md#use-the-security--compliance-center-to-remove-entries-from-the-tenant-allowblock-list) from the Tenant Allow/Block List, future allowed or blocked messages from the spoofed sender will appear back in the spoof intelligence insight.

 ## What do you need to know before you begin?